An absolutely delicious ‘skinny’ take on Pad Thai with spiralized zucchini noodles. Quick, easy and totally delicious.

 Of all the food trends and ideas I picked up on Pinterest, courgetti (courgette ‘spaghetti’ / zucchini noodles) is the one I am most glad to have discovered.
 Super quick, easy, healthy, tasty, low carb – the list of their attributes is long.
 Simply put, I love the stuff.

 All you need to create these is a julienne peeler or, better yet, a spiraliser.
-I was lucky enough to be sent a Gefu Spirelli Spiral Cutter to review and it has become an indispensable kitchen gadget.
-The spiraliser is kind of like a large pencil sharpener.
+I used a Gefu Spirelli Spiral Cutter which looks a bit like a large pencil sharpener.
 Instead of one long blade it has small, spaced apart, blades and these create long ribbons out of most firm vegetables.
 The Spirelli creates two widths of ‘noodles’ one spaghetti thin, the other (pictured here) slightly thicker (more linguine than spaghetti).

 - 2 tbsp fish sauce

-- 1 tbsp palm sugar can substitute brown sugar
+- 1 tbsp palm sugar or Sukrin sweetener

 - 1 tbsp lime juice

 - 1 large garlic clove finely minced (use a garlic press)

 - 1/2 tsp cornflour cornstarch diluted in 1 tbsp cold water